par7133/Invenktory/README.md

 # Invenktory
-Finally the smart way to track your hardware (on premise solution) - GPL License
+Finally the smart way to track your hardware or any other geek stuff (on premise solution) - GPL License